 For the longest time after my wedding I was embarrassed every time anyone asked me archly, “So, how’s married life?”
 What was I supposed to say to that?
 That it was horrible; that within the first week of our marriage I was half-wondering if it was too late for an annulment; that we had each declared that if we’d known what it would be like, we wouldn’t have married each other because it was so completely different from what we expected?
 Clearly not.
 But that being the case, I didn’t feel comfortable smiling brightly and saying, “It’s great!” either.

 To be clear, we love each other.
 You only have to look at our wedding pictures and see our radiant joy to be sure of that—and I did look, many times, in the first few months.

 But after too many months of feeling alone and ashamed, I finally admitted that it was difficult, that we were fighting a third of the time, at least.
 And the older woman who had asked said, “Only a third of the time?
 You’re doing well!
 All marriages are like that at the beginning—it seems to get better about the one-year mark.”

-That, I admit, just made me mad.
+That just made me mad.
 You mean all those married people who had been asking me how it was going already knew the answer and were, deliberately if unthinkingly, putting me in an awkward position?
 I immediately vowed never to ask anyone, “How’s married life treating you?” again.
-(I still haven’t settled on a more considerate question.
-I’d love to hear suggestions.)

 Still, none of that changed the fact that people kept asking.
 Eventually I settled on a standard answer, which was, “Like all marriages, it’s nothing but roses and butterflies,” said in a lightly ironic tone.
 It worked extremely well.
 The responses I got seemed much more self-aware, less glib.
 One woman was honest and cute enough to turn to her husband and say, “Roses and butterflies!
 We didn’t have any of those, did we?”